anntheknee/cdim/README.md

 By default, cdim searched from the home directory - ```$HOME```

 The script will **not** work properly without a name parameter to search for.
+Furthermore, it is merely a script utilizing find.
+Thus, it does not cache directories and can be slow in machines with complex file systems.

 ### Options
 The options may be given in any order, before or after name to be searched.